 of images on a CD only means wasted money!

 or travel posters, may be still under copyright protection.
-If an unknown seller's
+If a new, unknown seller's

-description encourages you to start a business selling such prints be wary -
+description blithely encourages you to start a business selling such prints be

 especially for digital printing.